karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Interfaces/UserNotificationApiInterface/deleteUserNotificationById.md

-UserNotificationApiInterface::deleteUserNotificationById — Deletes the userNotification identified by the given id.
+UserNotificationApiInterface::deleteUserNotificationById — Deletes the user notification identified by the given id.